 4. Cap off your month with a dinner

-at Di An Di inspired by way of Andrea Nguyen’s modern-day ebook.
-Now that is a pairing Grub can get into.
+at Di An Di, inspired by Andrea Nguyen’s modern-day ebook.
+Now, that is a pairing Grub can get into.
 The acclaimed cookbook creator Andrea Nguyen is headed to Greenpoint’s colorful Di An Di on April 30 for her first dinner with a New York restaurant.
-Celebrating her new cookbook, Vietnamese Food Any Day, the five route meal could be stimulated by her recipes and hosted using Nguyen.
-Along with the meal, you’ll get a signed copy of the cookbook and items from Red Boat Fish Sauce.
-Tickets ($one hundred) are to be had on April 1 through Resy, and there will be an open bar for the first seating.
+Celebrating her new cookbook, Vietnamese Food Any Day, the five-route meal could be stimulated by her recipes and hosted using Nguyen.
+You’ll get a signed copy of the cookbook and items from Red Boat Fish Sauce along with the meal.
+Tickets ($one hundred) will be on April 1 through Resy, and there will be an open bar for the first seating.